google/koladata/docs/api_reference.md

       will be automatically created based on the schemas of the passed **attrs.
       You can also pass schema='name' as a shortcut for schema=kd.named_schema('name').
-    update_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.
+    overwrite_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.
     itemid: optional ITEMID DataSlice used as ItemIds of the resulting entities.
     db: optional DataBag where entities are created.
     **attrs: attrs to set in the returned Entity.